georgyshkliaryk/SamSolutions-CarDealerApp/README.md

 # SamSolutions-CarDealerApp
-Client+server app using React (TypeScript), Express, MongoDB, NodeJS.
+### Client+server app using React (TypeScript), Express, MongoDB, NodeJS.

 Application for searching and selling cars.
-There is user authentication, selection of cars by body type, price, manufacturer, etc. It is possible change the language of the application.
+There is user user authentication, selection of cars by body type, price, manufacturer, etc. It is possible change the language of the application (English/German).
 You can inspect car ads, edit or delete your own ads, post new ones.

+To start the app:
-nodemon server/app.js
+>nodemon server/app.js

-cd client
+> cd client
-npm start
+> npm start

-admin page:
+Admin page:
-Login: cardealer.main@gmail.com \n
-Password: cardealer.main123
+**Login:** *cardealer.main@gmail.com*
+**Password:** *cardealer.main123*